Jun 14 / Elizabeth Mack

 The ROI Of Your Language Learning Program

-Did you know that in the United States, 1% of Americans speak another language* Yet 20% of jobs are international?
+Did you know that in the United States, 1% of Americans speak another language they’ve learned at school?
+Yet consider this from the The 2019 ACTFL study ‘Making Languages Our Business’:

-And while you consider the value of the following points, keep in mind that hard numbers back up investments in L&D and training employees.
+The best-news-of-all as you consider investing in language: Hard numbers back up investments in L&D and training employees.
 A recent Accenture study found that every dollar spent on training got a $4.53 return.
 That’s an ROI of 353%!

 The question becomes ‘can you afford to not have a language strategy’?